mysterious-cod1004/mysterious-cod1004/README.md

 - 👋 Hi, I’m Khushi Agrawal
-- 👀 I’m interested in Competative Programing and Web Development.
+- 👀 I’m interested in Competitive Programming and Web Development.
 - 🌱 I’m currently learning DSA and REACT.
 - 📫 How to reach me khushiagrawal10424@gmail.com